screentek/Optimizely/README.md

     </None>
   </ItemGroup>
 ```

 ![ScreenShot](https://raw.githubusercontent.com/screentek/Optimizely/master/docs/csproj_addition.png)

-**Or** do the following action in Visual studio:
+**Or** you can perform this action directly in Visual Studio, which will automatically add the code mentioned above to your .csproj file Select the Imageshop.Optimizely.Plugin.zip file and choose the option "Copy if never":
 ![ScreenShot](https://raw.githubusercontent.com/screentek/Optimizely/master/docs/mark_zipfile.png)

-> **Note**: My marking the zip file with "Copy to output directory" to "Copy if newer", Visual studio is adding additional code to your .csproj file.

 ## Basics